Hackett (surname): Origin

 The Hackett name first migrated to Ireland at the time of the Anglo-Norman invasion in 1170.
 Members of the Hackett family accompanied Richard "Strongbow" de Clare, 2nd Earl of Pembroke during his invasion of Ireland.
 The Hacketts were subsequently granted estates in the modern counties of Kilkenny, Carlow and Kildare and thus became the principal holders of land and one of the most influential families in Ireland.
 As a result, several towns have taken the Hackett name, including Hacketstown, in County Carlow.
 Further, the Fiants of Henry VIII and Edward VI indicate that in the sixteenth century there were also Hacketstowns, or Ballyhackett, in Counties Dublin and Kildare.
 A branch of the Hacketts moved into Connacht, where, in due course, they became hibernicized and, like other Norman families of that province, formed a distinct if small sept which was known as MacHackett, their seat being Castle Hackett, six miles south-east of Tuam.
 Yet, in modern times, there has been little trace of the name Hackett in Connacht or usage of the name MacHackett in general.
 The Hackett name is still strong, however, in and around Counties Tipperary and Kilkenny.

+Hackett may also be a variation of the Scottish surname Halkett.